Lebay Meaning In Indonesian

 About Me

 Hello, my name is Iman Prabawa.
 I'm a native Indonesian speaker.
-I was born in Pekalongan, Central Java, but grew up in Jakarta, Indonesia, and I have lived in Jakarta for more than 25 years.
-This blog is dedicated to people who want to learn Bahasa Indonesia.
+I was born in Pekalongan, Central Java, but I grew up in Jakarta, Indonesia, and have lived there for over 25 years.
+This blog is dedicated to people who want to learn bahasa Indonesia.

 Hi, I'm Iman Prabawa a.k.a Pak Guru Iman.